sa-tre/satre-specification/docs/source/contributing.md

 ## Contribution Model

-We have designed our contribution model to be as accessible as possible, whilst utilising the full power of GitHub's open, collaborative and version control toolkit.
+We have designed our contribution model to be as accessible as possible, while utilising the full power of GitHub's collaboration and version-control tools.

-This specification, including its governnance procedures and contribution models, are open for the community to evaluate, challenge, amend and discuss.
+This specification, including its governance procedures and contribution models, are open for the community to evaluate, challenge, amend and discuss.
 If you have improvements we can make to anything we are doing, please suggest them!

-The community can suggest any amendments to the specification at any point - if you see a part of the specification you don't like, open an issue about it and start a conversation with the community ✨
+The community can suggest any amendments to the specification at any point.
+If you see a part of the specification you don't like, open an issue about it and start a conversation with the community ✨.

 ### Specification Format